-The consolidated accounts incorporate the accounts of the institution and those of its subsidiaries which are active and material.
+The consolidated accounts incorporate the accounts of the institution and those of its subsidiaries which are active and material on a line by line basis.
 Intra-group sales and profits are eliminated fully on consolidation.
-The consolidated accounts do not include those of: (i) The University of the West of England Students' Union, which is an autonomous body not under the control of the University or; (ii) Bristol Polytechnic Charitable Trust, the Wallscourt Foundation and Wallscourt Library Services all of which have charitable objectives which are primarily concerned with assisting the provision of higher education at the University of the West of England but which are legally independent of the University and not under its control.
+The consolidated accounts do not include those of: (i) The University of the West of England Students' Union, which is an autonomous body not under the control of the University or; (ii) Bristol Polytechnic Charitable Trust and the Wallscourt Foundation which have charitable objectives primarily concerned with assisting the provision of higher education at the University of the West of England but which are legally independent of the University and not under its control.